 You should get all 9 essential aminos in the required amounts on a daily basis, but not necessarily in the same meal.
 So, as many vegetarians and vegans well know, neither rice nor beans are complete proteins on their own.
 But together – even in different meals – you can achieve your daily amino acid requirement.
 Of the other 12 amino acids remaining amino acids, 6 are regarded as “conditionally essential, and the other 6 as “non-essential” or “dispensable.”
 Your body needs the conditionally essential ones at certain times, typically during periods of rapid growth or when your body’s under a lot of physiological stress, such as when you’re exercising heavily or ill.
 Since these aminos can be synthesized by the body they’re not viewed as being ‘essential’ in our food.
 But we still often benefit from consuming additional amounts in our diets or as smoothies or shakes.

-The table below shows a comparison between the amounts of each of the essential and conditionally-essential amino acids provided by two daily serves of Clean Lean Protein (Just Natural).
+The table below shows a comparison between the amounts of each of the essential and conditionally-essential amino acids provided by two daily servings of Just Natural Clean Lean Protein by Nuzest.
 There are slight variations in the total amounts of each amino acid for other flavors but the ratios are identical.
 Table.
-Amounts of essential amino acids consumed in two daily serves of Clean Lean Protein (natural) compared with the requirement for a 70 kg (154 lb) adult
+Amounts of essential amino acids consumed in two daily servings of Just Natural Clean Lean Protein by Nuzest compared with the requirement for a 70 kg (154 lb) adult.

 Where Can I Get Pea Protein?

 Obviously, pea protein is found in peas.
 As an isolated form of protein, pea protein powder is being added to many foods, vegan protein bars, and is available in powder form.
-It’s also the star ingredient in Clean Lean Protein, Clean Lean Protein Functional Flavors and all products in Nuzest’s nutritional products lineup.
+It’s also the star ingredient in Clean Lean Protein and all products in Nuzest’s nutritional products lineup.

 This pea protein is widely acclaimed as the highest quality pea protein isolate in the world.
 Quality checks are in place throughout the supply chain.
 Growers are carefully selected and even the non-GMO seeds are provided to farmers to ensure quality standards are maintained.